Updated: Feb 12

-Fresh air, sunshine, and physical activity are scientifically proven to improve your quality of life and your overall mental health.
-Solving natural challenges posed by a wilderness environment helps us better understand our own lives and the world around us.
+Fresh air, sunshine, and physical activity are scientifically proven to improve your health, quality of life, and well-being.
+Solving natural challenges posed by a wilderness environment helps you better understand your own life and the world around you.

-Walking in the woods lowers blood pressure and levels of cortisol (aka the stress hormone).
+Walking in the woods lowers blood pressure and levels of cortisol.
 Spending time outside reduces mental fatigue and stress.
 It helps with migraines.
 It combats depression and anxiety.

 Outside is good for you.

 Einstein once said, “I fear the day that technology will surpass our human interaction.
 The world will have a generation of idiots.”
 Yup.
 Depressed, stressed out, overwhelmed idiots paying two hundred dollar a month for a cable bill while spending an average of ten minutes outside per day.
 That’s us.
 Generation ABC, XYZ, FOX, and E!

 White noise.
 Busy signals.
 Traffic jams.
 Technical difficulties.